Picnic: Choosing the Right Wine and Keeping It Cool

 Logistics: Transport and Temperature

-We use several proven techniques to keep our wines at temperature.
+We use several proven techniques to keep our wines at the right temperature.

 The insulated bag is your first line of defense.

-We recommend rigid models that also protect against shocks.
+We recommend rigid models that also protect against impact.

-If you don't have ice cubes, place a frozen bottle of water next to your wines: it will keep them cold for hours.
+If you don't have ice, place a frozen water bottle next to your wines: it will keep them cold for hours.

-If you are equipped, you can get cooling sleeves for your bottles.
+If you are equipped, you can bring chilling sleeves for your bottles.

-Light red wine should absolutely be served between 12°C and 14°C: there is no debate on this point.
+Light red must absolutely be served between 12°C and 14°C: no debate possible on this point.

-At this temperature, it reveals all its fruity aromas and its drinkability.
+At this temperature, it reveals all its fruity aromas and drinkability.

 Warmer, the alcohol takes over and the magic disappears.

 Our little tip?
-Dip the bottle into a stream if you can find one.
+Plunge the bottle into a stream if you find one.

-Fifteen minutes is enough to achieve the perfect temperature.
+Fifteen minutes are enough to get a perfect temperature.

 Otherwise, prepare a bucket with water and ice cubes.